 Inspired by Russian folklore, the Grishaverse features richly imagined settings, ruthless villains intent on world domination, and unlikely heroes with cleverness to spare.
 Bardugo has a knack for peppering her fictional universe with a wide array of personalities, similar to what Marvel pulls off in their Avengers franchise.
 Like those films do, she takes the time to get you invested in each individual character.
 Then she proceeds to raise the emotional stakes by letting you see them clash, team up, develop mad crushes on each other, or all of the above.
 It’s these satisfying interpersonal developments, more than the shocking plot twists (of which there are also plenty), that make each of her books a wild ride.

 Which brings me back to the show: For Shadow and Bone to be even half as addictive as the books it’s based on, it had to get the characters and their complex relationships right.
 And by relationships, I mean romances, the reason we are gathered here today.
-In re-reading the books in preparation for the show, I settled on a list of the top 5 pairings whose onscreen chemistry I believed would either make or break this adaptation.
+In re-reading the books in preparation for the show, I settled on a list of the top 5 pairings whose onscreen chemistry would make or break this adaptation.
 Their unlimited supply of yearning gazes, delightful banter, and meaningful silences kept me glued to the page.
 I’m thrilled to say that, from what I’ve seen, they have all turned out to be OTP material on the show too…or will in future seasons.

 In no particular order, here are my (admittedly very biased) picks for the 5 Grishaverse ships most deserving of hyperfixation in Netflix’s Shadow and Bone.